 Math on the ACT is straightforward, albeit rather speedy: 60 minutes and 60 questions, with a calculator allowed on all questions.
-It goes “broad but shallow” by covering a wide range of topics.
-SAT Math takes a different approach focused heavily on Algebra and data analysis, clearly designed to align closely with College Board President David Coleman’s preferred interpretation of the Common Core principles.
+ACT Math goes “broad but shallow” by covering a wide range of topics.
+SAT Math takes a different approach focused heavily on Algebra and data analysis, and is clearly designed to align closely with College Board President David Coleman’s preferred interpretation of the Common Core principles.

 Grammar By Different Names, but Game Is the Same